Jack Straus once said, "If they had wanted you to hold onto money they would have made it with handles on."

 After all, he had been all-in on the previous hand and the chip, hidden or not, would rightfully belong to the winner of their all-in confrontation.
 Regardless, the tournament staff let him keep playing and, to the chagrin of the rest of the players in the event, he came back from that single chip and won the championship.

 Although Treetop earned his place in the poker history books by becoming the 1982 WSOP Champion, there is another story for which he is equally well known.
 Considered by many to be the greatest bluff of all time, Straus is fondly remembered for the creativity and fearlessness he exhibited on this day.

-Playing in a No-Limit Hold'em cash game, Straus was running good and decided to keep it going when he raised the pot pre-flop with a 7-2 off-suit.
+Playing in a No-Limit Hold'em cash game, Jack Strauss was running good and decided to keep it going when he raised the pot pre-flop with a 7-2 off-suit.
 Called by one player and going into the flop heads-up, the board came 7-3-3.
 Catching a seven and not figuring his opponent for a deuce, Straus bet out.

 Unfortunately, his opponent came over the top with a substantial raise.
 Knowing his opponent to be a tight player, Jack put him on an overpair and knew he was probably behind in the hand.

 However, considering the money he had already invested in the pot, Straus thought he may be able to represent a big hand like a set and push the other player out after the turn or the river, so he called.